jepa/ubcdown/README.md

 ##### Numbering

  For numbering figures and tables, we can use the following LaTex reference syntax for in-text figures `(Figure \@ref(fig:figureTitle)` and for in-text tables `(Table \@ref(table:tableTitle)`.
-You just need to call the figure in a chunk (see example below) or using [LaTex]().
+You just need to call the figure in a chunk (see example below) or using [LaTex](https://www.overleaf.com/learn/latex/Lists_of_tables_and_figures).

 ##### Labelling

 For labelling, if you are calling the Figure from a chunk you just need to include in the chunk options `fig.cap = "Your long figure caption"` for a long figure caption and `fig.scap = "For a short figure caption`.
 Note also you need to include `out.extra=''` for some reason (I don't really know why).
-Check [Ophra]() to do labelling in LaTex.
+Check [Overleaf Figures and Table](https://www.overleaf.com/learn/latex/Lists_of_tables_and_figures) to do labelling in LaTex.
 See the `08_Introducction.Rmd`in the Sections folder for an example.

 #### Organizing with `knitr::knit_child`